 Black Cohosh - Actaea racemosa

 The Black Cohosh, Actaea racemosa, is a favorite perennial plant used in landscaping.
-This plant can reach 9-23 inches tall.
 The tight flower clusters of its bloom appear in late Spring and early Summer.
 It also produces a sweet smell.
 The Black Cohosh needs moist soil to survive.

 USDA Hardiness Zones 3-8